 in roughly the same place and with the same numbering.

-to refine the modified residue back into place.
+to move it back into place.

 This section will deal with placing a ligand